hazymorning/origami_weather/README.md

 <br>

-This card is visually active.
-While a lot of effort goes into keeping it fast, on older or low-power devices you may want to turn off individual effects if you notice your device struggling:
+This card draws a lot.
+Plenty of effort goes into keeping it fast, but on older or low-power devices you may want to switch off individual pieces if you notice your device struggling:

-- `weather_animations: false` — disables rain/snow/hail effects.
+- `precipitation_effects: false` stops the rain, snow, sleet and hail particles.
+- `cloud_effects: false` stops the drifting cloud layer.
+Set this and the one above to `false` and the effects canvas goes idle completely.
+- `night_sky_effects: false` removes the star field.
-- `background_blobs: false` — stops the moving color blobs (CSS-animated, but they add up on weak GPUs).
+- `background_blobs: false` stops the moving color blobs.
+They are CSS-animated rather than canvas, but they still add up on weak GPUs.
-- `night_sky_effects: false` — removes the star field.
-- `background_mode: images` — turns off all canvas rendering and shows a static image instead.
-Everything else about the card still works.
+- `background_mode: images` swaps the animated sky for a static file.
+Keep in mind this only replaces the background layer: clouds, precipitation, stars and the sun keep running on top of it, so switch those off too if that was the goal.

 These stack.
-Keeping the animated background color but turning off weather effects, for example, gives you a good-looking card at very little rendering cost.
+Keeping the animated sky but turning off precipitation and clouds, for example, gives you a good-looking card at very little rendering cost.

 </details>